just-buildsystem/justbuild/share/man/just-mrrc.5.md

    objects, specifying additional log files, on top of those specified on the command line.

+ - The value for the key *`remote execution`* is a JSON object specifying the remote execution options for **`just-mr`**.
+   For subkey *`"address"`* the value is a string specifying the remote execution address in a NAME:PORT format.
+   For subkey *`compatible`* the value is a flag which specifies whether the remote endpoint uses the original remote execution protocol.
+   Each subkey value can be overwritten by its corresponding command-line argument.

+ - The value for the key *`authentication`* is a JSON object specifying client-side authentication options for **`just-mr`**.
+   For subkey *`ca cert`* the value is a string specifying the path to a TLS CA certificate.
+   For subkey *`client cert`* the value is a string specifying the path to a TLS client certificate.
+   For subkey *`client key`* the value is a string specifying the path to a TLS client key.
+   Each subkey value can be overwritten by its corresponding command-line argument.

  - The value for the key *`"just args"`* is a JSON object.
 Its keys are **`just`** subcommands and its value is a JSON list of strings.
 For the corresponding subcommand, these strings are prefixed to the **`just`**